-The RTCP SR and RR [RFC3550] exposes the basic metrics for the local and remote media streams.
+The RTCP Sender Reports (SRs) and Receiver Reports (RRs) [RFC3550] exposes the basic metrics for the local and remote media streams.
 However, these metrics provides only partial or limited information, which may not be sufficient for diagnosing problems or quality monitoring.
-For example, it may be useful to distinguish between packets lost and packets discarded due to late arrival, even though they have the same impact on the multimedia quality, it helps in diagnosing and identifying issues.
+For example, it may be useful to distinguish between packets lost and packets discarded due to late arrival, even though they have the same impact on the multimedia quality, it helps in identifying and diagnosing issues.

-RTP Control Protocol Extended Reports [RFC3611] and other extensions discussed in the XRBLOCK working group provide more detailed statistics, which complement the basic metrics reported in the RTCP Sender and Receiver Reports.
+RTP Control Protocol Extended Reports (XRs) [RFC3611] and other extensions discussed in the XRBLOCK working group provide more detailed statistics, which complement the basic metrics reported in the RTCP SR and RRs.
 Section Section 5 discusses the use of XR metrics that may be useful for monitoring the performance of WebRTC applications.
+Section 5 and Section 6 create a new IANA registry and populate it with initial candidate metrics.

-The WebRTC application extracts the statistic from the browser by querying the getStats() API [W3C.WD-webrtc-20130910], but the browser currently only reports the local variables i.e., the statistics related to the outgoing RTP media streams and the incoming RTP media streams.
+The WebRTC application extracts the statistic from the browser by querying the getStats() API [W3C.WD-webrtc-20150210], but the browser currently only reports the local variables i.e., the statistics related to the outgoing RTP media streams and the incoming RTP media streams.
 Without the support of RTCP XRs or some other signaling mechianism, the WebRTC application cannot expose the remote endpoints' statistics.
 At the moment [I-D.ietf-rtcweb-rtp-usage] does not mandate the use of any RTCP XRs and since their usage is optional.
 If the use of RTCP XRs is successfully negotiated between endpoints (via SDP), thereafter the application has access to both local and remote statistics.
 Alternatively, once the WebRTC application gets the local information, they can report it to an application server or a third-party monitoring system, which provides quality estimations or diagnosis services for application developers.
 The exchange of statistics between endpoints or between a monitoring server and an endpoint is outside the scope of this document.